 The White House isn’t just the home of our president and his family.
-Going all the way back to George Washington, the White House has been the home for many animals too.
+Going all the way back to Thomas Jefferson, the White House has been the home for many animals too.
 After all, it’s a perfect place for a pet.
 What animal wouldn’t enjoy roaming around a 132-room house and romping on a giant, lush lawn?

 Presidential pets have come from a number of different sources.
 There have been many presidents who chose pets because they were animal-lovers.
 Sometimes a friend or world leader gave an animal as a gift to the president.
 Animals also resided at the White House for practical reasons.
 For example, before automobiles were invented, many presidents had horses for transportation.

 While we mostly hear about dogs, there have been other animals living at the White House too . . . wild animals . . . lions and tigers and bears, oh my!